OUR RATES INCLUDE

-Many people operate under the assumption that their business and personal lives are separate with little to no impact from one on the other.
+Many people operate under the assumption that their business and personal lives are separate, with little to no impact from one on the other.
 This isn’t the case in many situations, however.
-For example, a conviction for operating a motor vehicle under the influence of alcohol or drugs may have a serious effect on your career.

 If you are facing criminal charges in Maine, the attorneys at The Maine Criminal Defense Group are here to help.
 Call our office to speak with